 Where 80% of entrepreneurs do wrong

 A typical entrepreneur turns to a single individual who is (best case scenario) costing the agency unnecessary payroll delivering his skill set as a CFO / controller 10% of the time and working down value 90% of the time.
 Worse, (and typically what we see) the person brought on board is priced like an accountant but work as a bookkeeper; failing to work up the skill curve because they simply lack the knowledge to do so.
 Costing the agency owners unnecessary grief, time, and money along the way.

 All hope is not lost though.
-The outsourced accounting industry had matured a lot since we started five years ago and there are options in building your all-star accounting team:
+The outsourced accounting industry had matured a lot since we started five years ago.

-- Outsource the entire accounting team (not just the bookkeeping.)
-There are a ton of outsourced “bookkeeping” firms out there and without the top down direction / strategy of accounting – they are practically worthless.
+There are a ton of outsourced “bookkeeping” firms out there and without the top down direction/strategy of accounting – they are practically worthless.
 You are better off getting help from your tax CPA for now and save up for the right solution later.
 If you don’t understand the difference between accounting and bookkeeping – we need to solve that first.

-- A hybrid approach where you bring on board a firm to help you set up your own team over time and cover the basis right now.
+where you bring on board a firm to help you set up your own team over time and cover the basics right now.
 The goal of this approach is to “lease” the expertise you need to help build up the machine your team can run.
 Always communicate this up front so both you and the experts you bring on board have a clear understanding of where things are going.
-Avoid any firms that do consulting only who will not eat their own dog food by operating what they’ve built.
+Avoid any firms that do consult only who will not eat their own dog food by operating what they’ve built.
 Most things are easier said (designed) than done.